minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

 See [the pseudo code implementation](#pseudo-code-implementation) for a visualisation of step 4 and 5.

 ### Determining bucketCloseDelayMinutes
 The value of bucketCloseDelayMinutes represents a trade-off.
 A larger number of minutes gives the user some more time to upload his same day key during/after the call.
 However it also gives the user more time to use this now 'known infected phone' to generate false positive encounters ('disgruntled patient syndrome').
-We set bucketCloseDelayMinites at 30 minutes initially, but it should be configurable in the server.
-Because the server accepts previous days keys but not same day keys, the worst case scenario is: the user uploads too late and we miss the last same day key.
+We set bucketCloseDelayMinites at 120 minutes initially, but it should be configurable in the server.
+Because the server accepts previous days keys but not same day keys, the worst case scenario is: the user uploads too late and we miss the last same day key, so we select 120 as a tradeoff between giving the user enough time to perform the upload and close the bucket to prevent trolling.

 # Pseudo code implementation